planetarium/NineChronicles.Headless/README.md

   --strict-rendering                                       Flag to turn on validating action renderer.
   --log-action-renders                                     Log action renders besides block renders. --rpc-server implies this.
   --network-type <NetworkType>                             Network type.
 (Allowed values: Main, Internal, Permanent, Test, Default)
-  --dev                                                    Flag to turn on the dev mode. false by default.
-  --dev.block-interval <Int32>                             The time interval between blocks.
-It's unit is milliseconds.
-Works only when dev mode is on.
-  --dev.reorg-interval <Int32>                             The size of reorg interval.
-Works only when dev mode is on.
-  --aws-cognito-identity <String>                          The Cognito identity for AWS CloudWatch logging.
-  --aws-access-key <String>                                The access key for AWS CloudWatch logging.
-  --aws-secret-key <String>                                The secret key for AWS CloudWatch logging.
-  --aws-region <String>                                    The AWS region for AWS CloudWatch (e.g., us-east-1, ap-northeast-2).
   --tx-life-time <Int32>                                   The lifetime of each transaction, which uses minute as its unit.
   --message-timeout <Int32>                                The grace period for new messages, which uses second as its unit.
   --tip-timeout <Int32>                                    The grace period for tip update, which uses second as its unit.